elgizabbasov/kicksale/README.md

 And navigate to the host address presented in the terminal.
 (Often `http://127.0.0.1:8000/`).

-# Models

-# Views

-# Templates

 # Heroku
-Kicksale is deployed using Heroku.
+Kicksale was deployed using Heroku's Free Tier.
 Heroku requires a `Procfile` and `runtime.txt` files to be present to deploy.
 Application uses Heroku's PostgreSQL Free Plan as the database.
-To have the server connecting to the correct DATABASE_URL, `dj-database-url` package is used which grabs the URL from the running dyno***
+To have the server connecting to the correct DATABASE_URL, `dj-database-url` package is used.

 # Amazon S3
 Application uses Amazon S3 Buckets to store static and media files inside Objects across the app.